-A student will have an amount of time equal to the length of the absence to make up for missing work and exams.
-All formative assignments and summative assessments must be made up within two (2) weeks of the original date of the assignment, or the student will receive a zero (0).
+A student will have an amount of time equal to the length of the absence plus one extra day to make up for missing work and exams.
 All missing assignments will become zeros after two weeks.
-If a student misses a summative exam, he or she will have the amount of time equal to the length of the absence to make up the exam.
-Summative exams should be made up in the testing center to ensure the exam is made up in an efficient and secure manner.
+If a student misses a summative exam, he or she will have the amount of time equal to the length of the absence plus one day to make up the exam (Effective 9/24/21).